nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

-As specified in the TR, the 3D distance between the transmitter and the receiver should be between 1 m and 150 m both for the LOS and NLOS cases, otherwise the model may not be accurate (a warning log message is printed if the user has enabled logging on the model).
+As specified in the TR, the 3D distance between the transmitter and the receiver should be between 1 m and 150 m both for the LOS and NLOS cases, otherwise the model may not be accurate (a warning log message is printed if the user has enabled logging on the model, or the simulation aborts, depending on whether "EnforceParameterRanges" is set to true).

 Testing
 ```````